DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 - Common steps within an effective program:
     - evaluate patches: determine if they apply to your systems
     - test patches: test patches on an isolated, non-production system to determine if the patch causes any unwanted side effects
-    - approve the patches: after successful testing, patches are approved for deployment; it’s common to use Change Management as part of the approval process
+    - approve the patches: after successful testing, patches are approved for deployment; it’s common to use 📝Change Management as part of the approval process
     - deploy the patches: after testing and approval, deploy the patches; many orgs use automated methods to deploy patches, via third-party or the software vendor
     - verify that patches are deployed: regularly test and audit systems to ensure they remain patched
 - 📁**Vulnerability Management**: regularly identifying vulns, evaluating them, and taking steps to mitigate risks associated with them.
 Vulnerability Management are activities necessary to identify, assess, prioritize, and remediate information systems weaknesses